AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 # AI Singapore Online Safety Prize Challenge Submission Guide

 Participants must submit a **compressed Docker container in the tar.gz format** via the [challenge platform](https://ospc.aisingapore.org/).
-This repository serves as a step by step guide to help participants with creating a valid submission for the Online Safety Prize Challenge.
+This repository serves as a step-by-step guide to help participants create a valid submission for the Online Safety Prize Challenge.

 While the proper term for the Docker generated artefacts is "Docker images", we will use the term "Docker container" instead to disambiguate it from the [computer] images that serve as input to the challenge.